 - At least two years of experience working with child/adolescent substance abuse and/or mental health clients within a culturally diverse population.

-- Ability to work well and communicate with culturally diverse population.
+- Ability to work well and communicate with a culturally diverse population.

 - Ability to translate Positive Youth Development techniques into practice.